-As it happens, when the 'call for help' is raised in 'spiritual' groups (including those on Facebook), it can be put in terms of "Can anyone pick up on a message from spirit for me?" or the like.
-What follows is, usually, a bit like a feeding frenzy as a combination of well-meaning and malevolent people (which is often the 'mix') 'stick their bib in' (that means 'involve themselves in an intrusive or nosy manner in something that is not their business or responsibility').
-Those rooting around for attention will likely include some hucksters promoting some cold- or hot-reading to hook the unwary (which can be based on photos or information that have been supplied by the person 'reaching out') (Dutton 1988, Carroll 2015).
+As it happens, when the "call for help" is raised in "spiritual" groups (including those on Facebook), it can be put in terms of "Can anyone pick up on a message from spirit for me?" or the like.
+What follows is, usually, a bit like a feeding frenzy as a combination of well-meaning and malevolent people (which is often the "mix") "stick their bib in" (which means "involve themselves in an intrusive or nosy manner in something that is not their business or responsibility").
+Those rooting around for attention will likely include some hucksters promoting some cold- or hot-reading to hook the unwary (which can be based on photos or information that have been supplied by the person "reaching out") (Dutton 1988, Carroll 2015).

 Some Sensible and Helpful Advice

 In such circumstances, sensible and helpful advice from Ψυχή—which some may read as the Goddess "Psyche," while others may read as 'soul', "the conscious self," "the personality as the seat of emotions, desires and affection," "the mind' or

 "the faculty of reason" [Liddell & Scott 1940]—follows:

 - if you are genuinely reaching out in online groups—including if your issue relates to difficulties with grief—anyone who makes contact claiming to be channeling spirit or the like is probably trying to deceive you or is deluding themselves;